scmbradley/holiday-agency-tech-test/README.md

 The program relies on the `requests` library for API calls and the `PySimpleGUI` library for the GUI.
+The program needs Python 3.6+ because f-strings are great.

 ## Remarks

+I haven't got into the habit of using Python's type hints yet, but it would probably be a good idea to do so.

 The GUI is a proof-of-concept at best.
 One improvement would be to set the default options to what was